chengat1314/postgis_talk/Tutorial.md

 Password: mapsRfun504
 ````

-### Connection Instructions
+### pgAdmin Overview

-If you are unfamilar with pgAdmin, this section will detail how to connect to databases with it, feel free to skip this section if you are familar with pgAdmin.
+If you are unfamilar with pgAdmin, this section will detail how to connect to databases with it, feel free to skip this section if you are already familar with pgAdmin.

 Launch pgAdmin and you'll see something like this (Note: I have already added some servers, you won't see these when starting up the application)